WebOrigami/docs/src/content/core/FunctionGraph.md

 Carol: Hello, Carol.
 ```

-A rough implementation of the core interface methods in the `FunctionGraph` [implementation](https://github.com/GraphOrigami/explorable/blob/main/src/core/FunctionGraph.js) are:
+A rough implementation of the core interface methods in `FunctionGraph` is:

 ```js
 // Rough implementation